-The world has become smarter and better helping recycling, reduce the demand we make for the world's natural resources and the amount of waste we generate.
+The world has become better smarter and at recycling, helping to reduce the demand we for world's make the natural resources and the amount of waste we generate.

 REDUCTION

 By reducing the materials, resources and energy we need to build a car, we can reduce our impact on the environment.